 We do not issue visas for overseas travel and cannot provide definitive information on visas.
 Only the countries you plan to visit can provide up-to-date information about their visa requirements.
 For all countries, contact the nearest embassy or consulate of the country you intend to visit well in advance of travel.
 Not all countries have representation in Australia.
-Information for Australian citizens travelling to Armenia, Azerbaijan, Belarus, Georgia or Moldova.
+Information for Australian citizens travelling to Armenia, Belarus or Moldova.

 For some destinations Australians visit frequently, additional advice can be found on the Smartraveller website:

 - United Kingdom

 Australia has reciprocal working holiday visa programs with many countries.

 Be sure that you obtain all appropriate visas, including transit visas where these are required, and that you provide all the information that is required when applying for visas.

 - A visa does not guarantee entry, that decision remains the right of the immigration officials of the country concerned.